When you wanna keep your home comfortable all year long, you want the biggest heating and cooling unit possible, right?

 Mechanical Issues

 Because an oversized unit cools your home faster, it starts and stops a lot.
 This frequent starting and stopping causes unnecessary wear and tear on your motor, shortening its life.
-This means you’ll end up spending more money in the long run trying to keep up with repairs!
+This means you’ll end up spending more money in the long run trying to keep up with potentially costly repairs!
 Not only that, but the system itself won’t last as long.

 If your unit is too big, it may seem to cool faster, but because it’s running in shorter, frequent bursts, it won’t be able to remove enough moisture!